dickloraine/pandoc_styles/README.md

 - output-name: The desired name of the outputfile without extension.
 In none is given, the filename is used.
 - fields that exist in the style.
 They override the default given in the style.

+If you convert all files in a folder as one document, these additional commands are available:

+- file-list: Specify exactly which files in the folder should be converted.
+- excluded-files: Exclude the listed files from beeing converted.

 Then to convert your file, open the console and enter:
     pandoc_styles "your_file"

+Or if you want to convert all files in a folder as one document:
+    pandoc_styles -f

 The commandline script has many optional parameters to be useful in macros, batch files etc. Enter
     pandoc_styles -h